In this post, you will see tips on how to stay warm in winter.

 I LOVE the snow and it inspires me to want to knit more and be cozy inside.

-Obviously, it has a negative side too, with bitter cold temperatures, icy winds and not to mention the transport becomes a nightmare.
+Obviously, it has a negative side too, with bitterly cold temperatures, icy winds and not to mention the transport becomes a nightmare.

 Winter has many ways of putting you into the cold, but there are many ways to get through it and make the most of it.

-Winter is one of my favourite times of the year – walking in the snow and then getting cozy inside is such a great feeling!
+Winter is one of my favorite times of the year – walking in the snow and then getting cozy inside is such a great feeling!

 Christmas is just around the corner, and there are endless ways to enjoy the cold weather without getting bored or breaking the bank.

-When the snow comes, try these tips, they will keep you warm, cosy and occupied until it melts.
+When the snow comes, try these tips, they will keep you warm, cozy, and occupied until it melts.